-Traditional on-premise applications custom built for a specific user group have an NFR overhead of 10-20%.
+Traditional on-premise applications built for a specific user group (Single tenant architecture) have an NFR overhead of 10-20%.
 This means in a 100 people month project, 10-20 people months are spent on NFRs.

-Whereas in modern Multi-tenant applications, the time and cost overheads associated with NFRs could be as high as 30-50% of the total development effort.
+Whereas in Multi-tenant SaaS applications, the time and cost overheads associated with NFRs could be as high as 30-50% of the total development effort.
 That is, in a 100 people month project, 30-50 people months have to be spent on NFRs.